blaukc/leapfrog/README.md

 - Each player/spectator should be connected to the server via a websocket
 - Players can send events to the server and the server will send the state of the game to players
+- Our websockets will produce to these event queues from player action events
 - Each game runs on a thread that reads from an event queue
-- Our websockets will produce to these event queues from player action events
+- Each game thread will handle updates and push updates to a dict of GameStates
+- Dict of GameStates will follow a Single Producer Multi Consumer construct (read write locks)
 - Updates to the game state will be published to all user websockets
 - Only the event queue needs to be thread-safe, game state will only be updated by a single thread and read from by the webserver
 - Game state should consist of: